Benefits of Good Oral Health

 Do you want your smile to sparkle forever?
 By practicing proper oral health, you can keep your pearly whites healthy and feel great about your appearance.

 Keeping your mouth clean and free of disease is vital to maintaining your oral health.
 Good dental hygiene can also prevent bad breath and help you maintain your overall health.

 To protect your oral health, practice good oral hygiene every day.
 Here are some tips to help you keep your teeth and gums healthy:

 - Brush your teeth at least twice a day with fluoride toothpaste

 - Eat a healthy diet and limit between-meal snacks

 - Replace your toothbrush every three to four months or sooner if bristles are frayed

 - Avoid tobacco use

-If you have any questions about your oral health call our dentist at 501-758-3393 as soon as an oral health problem arises.
+If you have any questions or concerns about your oral health, call our office at 501-758-3393.
 At Crestwood Dental Care we believe that taking care of your oral health is an investment in your overall health.

 If you suffer from chronic bad breath, your dentist can help identify the cause and, if it's due to an oral condition, he or she will develop a treatment plan to help eliminate it.
 Regular checkups will allow your dentist to detect any problems such as periodontal disease, a dry mouth or other disorders.